ibm-cloud-docs/databases-for-mysql/howto-autoscaling.md

 - Limits
   - can't set anything to scale in an interval less than 60 seconds.
-  - Maximum Disk = 4 TB per member
+  - Maximum Disk = 3 TB per member
   - Maximum RAM = 112 GB per member

 - Autoscaling does not scale down deployments where disk or memory usage has shrunk.
 The RAM provisioned to your deployment remains for your future needs, or until you scale down your deployment manually.
 The disk provisioned to your deployment remains because disk can not be scaled down.

 - If you just need to add resources to your deployment occasionally or rarely, you can [manually scale](/docs/databases-for-mysql?topic=databases-for-mysql-resources-scaling) your deployment.

-- Read-only replicas do not auto-scale to match the leader.
-If the amount of data you store outgrows the disk that is allocated to your deployments, scale the disk on the read-only replicas and then the leader.
-Scaling the read-only replica first ensures that you do not run out of space on the read-only replicas.
-If you scaled the leader's disk for performance and not for space, it is not necessary to scale the read-only replicas.

 ## Configuring Autoscaling in the UI